jrkaupert/other-notes/bbst-foundations/final_exam_prep.md

   - Describe research that this heuristic suggests to you
   - Describe an argument that you can make on the basis of that research

-Heuristic 1
+Heuristic 1: Comparable products
 - Name
 - Research
 - Argument that can be made

-Heuristic 2
+Heuristic 2: History
 - Name
 - Research
 - Argument that can be made

-Heuristic 3
+Heuristic 3: Company Image
 - Name
 - Research
 - Argument that can be made